-✅ Day 7: Working with Collection Types – LIST
+✅ Day 7: Working with Collection Types – LIST, SET, MAP

 ๐ฏ Objective: